Nicoals-James/Solid-Phys./晶体动力学/固体电子理论/Conductor, Semiconductor and Insulator.md

 ## Alkali metals
 For _Li_ crystal:
 - Structure: [[典型晶体结构#Body-Centered Cubic BCC|BCC]], there are 1 atoms in a primitive cell
-- Value electron: $ns^1$
+- valence electron: $ns^1$

-So if there $N$ primitive cells then $N$ _Li_ atoms then $N$ value electrons.
+So if there $N$ primitive cells then $N$ _Li_ atoms then $N$ valence electrons.
 - Capacity of electrons: $2N$

-Capacity is larger then the number of value electrons, so _Li_ is conductor.
+Capacity is larger then the number of valence electrons, so _Li_ is conductor.

 ## Alkaline earth metals (第二主族元素)
 With the same analysis
 - Structure: [[典型晶体结构#Hexagonal Close Cacking Ctructure 密堆积结构|hexagonal close-packed (hcp)]], there are 2 atoms in primitive cell
-- Value electron: $ns^2$
+- valence electron: $ns^2$

-For $N$ primitive cells there are $4N$ value electrons but $2N$ capacity of electron. **ERROR**
+For $N$ primitive cells there are $4N$ valence electrons but $2N$ capacity of electron. **ERROR**

 > **modification** the capacity of electrons
 > Define capacity of electrons as the electrons number every energy band can hold.
 > $$\text{capacity of electrons}=2N(2l+1)m$$
 > Where $N$ is the number of primitive cells, $l$ is the azimuthal quantum number, $m$ is the **number of atoms** in a primitive cell

-In new definition, capacity of electrons becomes $4N$ which equals the number of value electrons.
+In new definition, capacity of electrons becomes $4N$ which equals the number of valence electrons.
 It's insulator?
 ERROR again.
 In fact crystal of Mg is 3-dimensional, so the energy band will be different at different direction.
 ![[Pasted image 20220516112135.png]]
 According to the fig, Mg is conductor